-The default installation of IIS 7.x does not include the Windows authentication role service.
-To use this authentication on IIS 7.x, you must install the role service, disable Anonymous authentication for the server or directory where your MIDAS resides, and finally enable Windows authentication for the directory/site.
+The default installation of IIS 7.x (and later) does not include the Windows authentication role service.
+To use this authentication on IIS 7.x (or later), you must do three things.

-1. Open the Internet Information Services (IIS) Manager.
+Firstly, you'll need to install the role service.
+Next, you'll need to disable Anonymous authentication for the server or directory where your MIDAS resides.
+Finally, you'll need to enable Windows authentication for the directory/site.

-2. Navigate to the site/directory where your MIDAS resides, and click "Authentication":
+- 1. Open the Internet Information Services (IIS) Manager. - 2.
+Navigate to the site/directory where your MIDAS resides, and click "Authentication":